 The Shire's Planning Team will advise you when a bushfire management plan is required for your development as well as the level of accreditation of the practitioner.

 Refer to the information sheet below for more information.

 The Shire has requirements for the management of fuel loads around dwellings under its annual Firebreak and Fuel Hazard Reduction Notice.
 Some lots will be subject to individual bushfire management plans.

-Compliance with these requirements, which include a Building Separation Zone of minimum 20m around all dwellings, is mandatory and may also reduce the BAL of proposed buildings.
+Compliance with these requirements, which include an Asset Protection Zone of minimum 20m around all dwellings, is mandatory and may also reduce the BAL of proposed buildings.